secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 Once you have the CLI running do as follows.

-First thing you must do is send 0.1 ETH to the "Node Ethereum Address" displayed in the CLI.
+First thing you must do is send 0.1 kETH to the "Node Ethereum Address" displayed in the CLI.

 > NOTE : you must have 0.1 kETH to proceed.